AnishPoddar/note-awareness-tester/README.md

 C++ program to test your mental ability to build chords as quickly as possible in your head.

 How to run via command line (Windows):
+> play

+If you have C++ installed and wish to make changes to the code, once you have made your changes, compile the code and run as follows:

 > g++ note_awareness.cpp

 > a